dataPulverizer/KernelMatrixBenchmark/README.md

 The [above chart](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/charts.r) shows the performance benchmark time taken in seconds (log scale) against the number of items (`n` as above) for nine kernels all executed on Chapel, D, and Julia for IEEE mathematics calculations.
 The chart below shows a repeated benchmark as above when using the fast math calculations in each language.
 <img src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/fmbenchplot.svg" width="800">

-In the IEEE floating point case, Julia performs better than D and Chapel in all kernels, and in cases where fast math is used, the performance of Julia falls behind Chapel and D in all but the power kernel benchmark.
-Both Chapel and D show very similar performance in all performance benchmarks.
+In the IEEE floating point case, Julia performs better than D and Chapel in all but the `log` and `power` kernels where D is performs better, and in cases where fast math is used, the performance of Julia falls behind Chapel and D in all but the power kernel benchmark where D performs better.
+Both Chapel and D show very similar performance in all but the `log` and `power` benchmarks.

-In addition the mathematics functions used in D were pulled from C's math module made available in the D compiler in its [`core.stdc.math`](https://dlang.org/library/core/stdc/math.html) module.
+In the interest of transparency, the mathematics functions used in D were pulled from C's math module made available in the D compiler in its [`core.stdc.math`](https://dlang.org/library/core/stdc/math.html) module.
 This was done because the mathematical functions in D's standard library [`std.math`](https://dlang.org/phobos/std_math.html) can be slow.
 The math functions used are given [here](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/math.d).
 By way of comparison consider the [mathdemo.d](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/mathdemo.d) script comparing the imported C `log` function D's `log` function from `std.math`:

 ```bash
 $ ldc2 -O --boundscheck=off  --mcpu=native mathdemo.d && ./mathdemo